tsipkens/mat-tfer-pma/README.md

 2. `m` - the masses at which the transfer function will be evaluated,

-3. `d` - the mobility diameter (either as a scalar or as a vector with the same length as the masses at which the transfer function is to be evaluated),
+3. `d` - the mobility diameter (either as a scalar or as a vector with the same length as `m`, at which the transfer function is to be evaluated),

-4. `z` - the integer charge state (either as a scalar or as a vector with the same length as the masses at which the transfer function is to be evaluated),
+4. `z` - the integer charge state (either as a scalar or as a vector with the same length as `m`, at which the transfer function is to be evaluated), and

-5. `prop` - a struct that contains the properties of the particle mass analyzer (a sample script to generate this quantity is include as `prop_PMA.m`), and
+5. `prop` - a struct that contains the properties of the particle mass analyzer (a sample script to generate this quantity is included as `prop_pma`).

 The functions also often share common outputs: